jillesvangurp/iterables-support/README.md

 ## Iterables class

-This library allows for a fluent style use and most of the important features are easily accessible through static methods in the `Iterables` class.
+This library allows for a fluent style usage and most of the important features are easily accessible through static methods in the `Iterables` class.

 ## Iterating over files.